 This article has been reviewed by Dr. Jen Haley, a board-certified dermatologist.

 Every day, we get many questions about common skin problems.
 Here are answers to common issues and some fun facts.
-Sometimes just making a slight adjustment in your skincare routine can have a profound effect.
+Sometimes just slightly adjusting your skincare routine can have a profound effect.

 Q: I have dehydrated skin, and sometimes a regular moisturizer is not enough?
 What would give my skin the moisture it craves?